-Slow Your Roll: 8 Positions to Make Sex Last
+Make Sex Last a Lot Longer with These 8 Sex Positions

-I like quickies as much as the next girl—frankly, if they weren’t a regular part of my fiancé’s and my bedroom repertoire, we’d be getting laid far less frequently.
-Life is busy, sleep is hard enough to come by, yadda yadda But a nice, long, liiingering sex session is absolutely worth making time for every now and then.
+I like quickies as much as the next girl.
+Frankly, if they weren’t a regular part of my fiancé’s and my bedroom repertoire, we’d be getting laid far less frequently.
+Life is busy, sleep is hard enough to come by, yadda yadda… But a nice, long, lingering sex session—with the eight sex positions we’re about to show you—is absolutely worth making time for every now and then.

 I was reminded of this a few months ago while reporting articles on slow sex and tantra, when I decided to give some of these tricks a shot.
 Rather than racing to the finish line so we could pass out, resume Netflix, beat the brunch lines—whatever—my partner and I focused wholly on one another and the immediate sensations we felt.
 Since it takes a bit to let the real world (and all its unsexy stressors) fall away, we found that we were able to achieve a much deeper state of relaxation, connection, and pleasure when we carved out a good hour or so to just roll around in bed and see what happened.